CentryCL/delayed_paperclip/README.md

-DelayedPaperclip lets you process your [Paperclip](http://github.com/thoughtbot/paperclip) attachments in a background task with [ActiveJob](https://github.com/rails/rails/tree/master/activejob)
+DelayedPaperclip lets you process your [Paperclip](http://github.com/thoughtbot/paperclip) attachments in a background task with [ActiveJob](https://github.com/rails/rails/tree/master/activejob), for mongoDB

 Why?
 ----